As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, not every type of rock is suitable for tumbling.
 As a beginner, it is better to stick to quartz and agates.

 A useful piece of advice is to use rocks of the same hardness.
-As for the size, although it is recommendable to tumble rocks of different sizes, try to avoid the stones that are too big (over 3 inches).
+As for the size, although it is recommendable to tumble rocks of different sizes, try to avoid stones that are too big (over 3 inches).

 What Rocks Are Good For Tumbling?
 15 Best Rocks & Minerals